MA Conservation of Wall Paintings

 Teaching focuses on evaluating the synergistic relationship between wall paintings, built heritage and the environment.
 Through a rigorous ethical and scientific framework, you will gain skills in passive, preventive and remedial conservation, and in professional practice.
 The MA degree offers extensive practical experience on wall painting sites, and on completion you will be able to design, evaluate and carry out conservation treatments.
 The course teaches the digital and organisational skills required to manage ambitious projects, both independently and in collaboration.
 It will equip you with critical evaluation and communication skills, so that you will be ready for a career in conservation, further conservation research, and beyond.

-By the end of the course you will be able to:
+Upon completion of the MA Conservation of Wall Paintings, you will be able to:

 • Understand, advise on, and advocate for the significance of wall paintings you are invited to examine and conserve